Irish cream

 Irish cream (uachtar na hÉireann, uachtar Éireannach) is a cream liqueur based on Irish whiskey, cream and other flavourings.
 It typically has an alcohol by volume (ABV) level of 15 to 20% and is served on its own or in mixed drinks, most commonly mixed with coffee or in shots such as the B-52 or the Baby Guinness.
 Its largest markets are the United Kingdom, Canada and the United States.

 Etymology

 Despite its name, it is not a traditional Irish product, as the first version of it, Baileys, was invented in 1973 by British businessman Tom Jago in London, in response to a marketing brief from Gilbeys of Ireland (a division of International Distillers & Vintners).
 Nevertheless, within the European Union, Irish cream is a protected geographical indication product that must be produced in Ireland.

 Brands

-Top brands of Irish cream include Baileys, Five Farms, Kerrygold, Merrys, Carolans, Saint Brendan's, and Two Stacks Double Irish Cream Liqueur.
-The largest manufacturer is Diageo.
+Top brands of Irish cream include Baileys, Kerrygold, Carolans and Saint Brendan's.

+Country cream

+When wine is used as the alcoholic base instead of whiskey the product is generally known as "Country Cream" rather than Irish cream, and is a wine cocktail rather than a liqueur.
+These products taste similar, but country cream usually has a lower alcohol content and costs less as wine is generally cheaper to purchase as an ingredient than whiskey.
+The difference in the origin of the alcohol can also create legal differences in some jurisdictions.
+Australia's Wine equalisation tax makes the taxation of alcohol content derived from grapes, apple and pear cheaper than an equivalent alcohol content from the whiskey in Irish cream.